Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% tab title="iOS" %}
 **Objective-C**

-This method should be called to support the following use cases:
+The `collectLaunchInfo` method should be used in the following use cases:

-* Tracking Deep Link click-throughs
+* Tracking a Deep Link click-through
   * From `application:didFinishLaunchingWithOptions`
   * Extract `userInfo` from `UIApplicationLaunchOptionsURLKey`
-* Tracking Push Message click-through
+* Tracking a Push Message click-through
   * From `application:didReceiveRemoteNotification:fetchCompletionHandler:`

 #### collectLaunchInfo